Skip to Content

 2. In a large bowl, whisk together the flour, baking soda, baking powder and salt.
 In another bowl whisk boiling water, chocolate, cocoa powder, and espresso powder until smooth and combined.

 3. In the bowl of a stand mixer, fitted with the paddle attachment, beat the butter and sugar on medium-high speed until light and fluffy, about 3 minutes.
 Reduce the mixer speed to medium-low and add in eggs one at a time, beating until just combined after each addition.
-Add in the sour cream, and vanilla extract mix until combined.
+Add in the sour cream and vanilla extract and mix until combined.
 Reduce the speed to low, and add the flour mixture in 3 additions, alternating with the chocolate mixture in 2 additions.
 Scrape down the sides of the bowl as needed and give the batter a final stir by hand.

 4. Divide the cake batter evenly among the prepared pans and smooth out the batter with a small offset spatula and tap pan gently on the counter to settle the batter.
 Bake for 18 to 22 minutes, (rotating pans halfway through baking) or until a toothpick inserted in the center comes out with a few moist crumbs attached.